In this section

 The department is actively involved in teaching at both postgraduate and undergraduate levels, and also for other specialist personnel.

-Each year the Department of Anaesthesia and Pain Management offers up to eleven senior registrar/fellow positions in paediatric anaesthesia.
+Each year the Department of Anaesthesia and Pain Management offers up to twelve senior registrar (advanced training in paediatric anaesthesia) positions.
 These positions are either 6 or 12 month duration and commence in February or August.
 They are suitable for anaesthetists with previous paediatric anaesthesia training with a view to a career as a specialist paediatric anaesthetist or for a career in mixed adult/paediatric practice.

 As part of the clinical program, Fellows are expected to participate in the out of hours roster.
 On average this involves approximately 1 night in 8, and 1 weekend in 5.

-A formal anaesthesia teaching program is provided for all Fellows which includes:
+A formal anaesthesia teaching program is provided for all advanced trainees, which includes:

-In addition, Fellows are rostered for 5 hours of non clinical time, every second week.
-Fellows are encouraged to use this time to engage in research and/or educational activities.
+In addition, advanced trainees are rostered for 5 hours of clinical support time, every second week.
+Advanced trainees are encouraged to use this time to engage in research and/or educational activities.

-To be eligible for consideration for a Fellowship it is expected that applicants have:
+To be eligible for consideration for an advanced training position it is expected that applicants have:

 Positions are generally advertised in March/April for commencement in February or August of the following year.
-Positions for 2018 have been filled, and due to local demand, no internationals were appointed.
+Positions for 2019 have been filled.

 More information can be obtained about these positions from Ms Cathi Taylor by email on firstname.lastname@example.org